-The tables in the commentary document along with additional tables for fire resisting glazing and return and/or wing walls have been produced in accordance with this Verification Method.
+The tables in Appendix C have been produced in accordance with this Verification Method.
 These tables can be used directly for unsprinklered firecells as long as external walls are parallel to, or angled at no more than, 10° to the relevant boundary and are no closer than 1.0 m to the relevant boundary.

-For external walls at greater angles to the relevant boundary, appropriate calculations shall be undertaken to demonstrate that the performance criteria are achieved and minimum dimensions shall be specified for return and/or wing walls as necessary or use tables as provided in the commentary document.
+For external walls at greater angles to the relevant boundary, appropriate calculations shall be undertaken to demonstrate that the performance criteria are achieved and minimum dimensions shall be specified for return and/or wing walls as necessary or use tables as provided in Appendix C.

-In all firecells protected with an automatic sprinkler system, the maximum permitted unprotected area obtained from tabulated values (in an Acceptable Solution or commentary) for an unsprinklered space can be doubled.
+Amend 6 Nov 2020 In all firecells protected with an automatic sprinkler system, the maximum permitted unprotected area obtained from tabulated values in Appendix C for an unsprinklered space can be doubled.